 USA Today has ranked the Museum of Discovery one of the best science centers in America, and, of course, we agree.
-Now celebrating their 95th anniversary, experiences include sheltering from a powerful twister in the Tornado Alley Theater, learning the principles of physics and force with hands-on exhibits, creating without limits in the Tinkering Studio, and witnessing the Guinness World Record musical bi-polar Tesla Coil.
+The museum’s experiences include sheltering from a powerful twister in the Tornado Alley Theater, learning the principles of physics and force with hands-on exhibits, creating without limits in the Tinkering Studio, and witnessing the Guinness World Record musical bi-polar Tesla Coil.
 Best of all, it’s located in the heart of downtown Little Rock’s River Market District just steps from local restaurants, Riverfront Park, and even more fantastic museums.

 Built in 1917 as a fire station, this building was in service until modern fire trucks became too large to fit inside.
 Now, the building is home to Little Rock’s only hostel and a museum chronicling the history of firefighting through more than a century’s worth of artifacts and equipment.

 In September 1957, this high school was at the center of international attention when the governor ordered the National Guard to prevent nine Black students - The Little Rock Nine - from attending the all-white school.
 President Eisenhower later federalized the National Guard and sent troops to escort the students to class.
 It’s now the only functioning high school in the National Park Service.
-No visit to Little Rock is complete without a stop by the park’s visitor center, especially since 2022 marks the 65th anniversary of the desegregation crisis and the 15th anniversary of the visitors center itself.
+No visit to Little Rock is complete without a stop by the park’s visitor center.

 Housed in the oldest state capitol building west of the Mississippi River, this museum chronicles Arkansas history since it became a state in 1836.
 Exhibits range from historic first ladies’ gowns to natural curiosities and the building’s original legislative chamber.
 Its grounds are famous for hosting President Clinton’s two election night victory speeches in 1992 and 1996.